Constellation Concert Series: Music in the Observatory

 Wheelchair Accessible

-Experience live music under the stars in the State Museum's new Constellation Concerts event series
+Experience live music under the stars in the State Museum's Constellation Concerts event series

 In addition to enjoying the performance, guests can look through the observatory's historic 1926 Alvan Clark Telescope to view the night sky.
 Weather permitting, night sky objects such as the Moon and Saturn will be visible in the telescope.